volkodava/RosbagPandas/README.txt

 Examples include using a regular expression to filter or add topics as well as filtering or adding from a list.

-Also installs two scripts:
+Also installs:

-bag_graph.py which allows a user to produce a quick graph of data in a bag file.

-bag2csv.py allows a user to quickly convert data in a rosbag into csv format.
+bag2json.py script, which allows a user to quickly convert data in a rosbag into json format.